-Tesla completely transformed the automotive landscape when it introduced the Roadster, pioneering the mass-market electric car.
+Tesla completely transformed the automotive landscape when it introduced the Roadster, pioneering the mass-market electric car and reinventing the car as we know.
 It sold the first widely-available EV, and it did it with a product that you could easily live with every day.
 The company has done more to further the electric game than anyone else and deserves total credit for making EVs a part of the discussion when it comes to the future of the automobile.
 Tesla has changed the world.
 It’s also doomed.

 The last mainstream automaker to be launched from scratch in the United States was Saturn, a heavily subsidized child of the GM family.
 Even with those deep pockets, it failed.
 History is littered with dead automotive brands.
 The list of deceased automakers is also replete with visionary leaders who pioneered new tech and aimed to dominate the luxury market.